DP World: Recent history

+In 2026, Chairman and CEO Sultan Ahmed bin Sulayem announced his resignation from the company due to his relationship with Jeffrey Epstein.
+Multiple companies had announced that they would stop working with DP World amid reporting on Sulayem's extensive ties to Epstein.

+In July 2026, the Maritime Union of Australia called for a 28-hour working week without reduction in pay during negotiations over DP World's increasing use of artificial intelligence and automation at its Australian container terminals which, according to a study commissioned by the union, could affect up to 1,000 dock and maintenance jobs.

 Location of DP World's operations

 DP World has a portfolio of 78 operating marine and inland terminals supported by over 50 related businesses in 40 countries across six continents.

 The table below lists current terminals and new developments managed by DP World.